techmania-team/techmania-docs/English/Theme/Introduction.md

 If you wish to test your theme, simply enter play mode in the Unity editor.
 You'll need to revert TECHMANIA to use the default theme if it's currently using another one.

 Under the hood, there is an editor script that builds an asset bundle from the contents of `Assets/UI` whenever you enter play mode.
-TECHMANIA itself is also set up to load the default theme from that asset bundle if running in the Unity editor.
 This asset bundle can be found at `Assets/AssetBundles/default` (no extension).
+TECHMANIA itself is set up to load the default theme from that asset bundle if running in the Unity editor.
 There is also a script that will copy it to `<build folder>/Themes/Default.tmtheme` when you build the project, so you can continue testing your theme in a standalone player.

 When you have finished developing your theme, copy `Assets/AssetBundles/default` and rename it to `<your theme name>.tmtheme`, then you can release it!
 Make sure to tell your users which TECHMANIA version and platform it's built for.